Satao (elephant): Background

-Also, Satao was featured in the Apple TV+ original The Elephant Queen.
+Satao was featured in the Apple TV+ original The Elephant Queen.
 However, during filming of the documentary, Satao was killed by the poachers.

 Death

 In March 2014, Satao was found with two seeping wounds in his flank from poisoned arrows shot into him, which were confirmed by veterinarians who rushed to the scene to treat him.
-After a number of days, Satao recovered from his festering wounds.
+After a number of days, Satao recovered from his wounds.
 Satao was last spotted alive on 19 May 2014.

 On 2 June 2014, Richard Moller of the Tsavo Trust found a huge elephant carcass lying in a swamp near the boundary of Tsavo East National Park.
-The tusks had been cut off and the face was badly mutilated, so the carcass could not be identified with certainty at that time.
-For about 10 days, Moller and Kenya Wildlife Service searched for Satao before concluding that he was dead.
-He was killed by a poisoned arrow shot deep into his left flank on 30 May 2014.
+The tusks had been cut off, and the face was badly mutilated, so the carcass could not be identified with certainty at that time.
+For about 10 days, Moller and the Kenya Wildlife Service had searched for Satao before concluding that he was dead.
+He was killed by a poisoned arrow shot deep into his left flank on or around 30 May 2014.

-Satao was officially declared dead on 13 June, 2014 and the Tsavo Trust released the following statement announcing his death:
+Satao was officially declared dead on 13 June 2014, and the Tsavo Trust released the following statement announcing his death:

-Satao was a victim of the illegal ivory trade where ivory is commonly poached and sold by terrorist organizations to China, which has the largest market for ivory in the world.
+Illegal ivory was commonly poached and long sold by terrorist organizations to China, which had the largest market for ivory in the world until 31 December 2017, when it banned the elephant ivory trade within its borders.

 Arrests

 On 20 June 2014, Kenya Wildlife Services reported that service rangers arrested three suspects for killing Satao.
-Paul Muya, a spokesperson for the Kenya Wildlife Services, said that they were tracked down based on intelligence the Service had acquired.
+Paul Muya, a spokesperson for the Kenya Wildlife Service, said that they were tracked down based on intelligence the Service had acquired.

 Public response

 The death of Satao resulted in a public outpouring of support for policy to reduce poaching.
 In New Orleans, a TV Show was created named "AWE for Awesome Wildlife Effort" to interview artists, such as Anne London, on educating the public regarding endangered species.
 A unit called "The Great Tuskers of AWE" was created to march in Mardi Gras parades with a large fiberglass elephant float and The Krewe of Tusk and Horn marched on World Animal Day in the French Quarter.
-In neighboring Kenner, Louisiana, a 16-foot tall elephant sculpture was erected.
+In neighboring Kenner, Louisiana, a 16-foot-tall elephant sculpture was erected.

+Satao 2 or Satao II

+Another supertusker, named Satao 2 or Satao II, was killed in 2017, leaving six surviving supertuskers.
+Satao 2/Satao II's tusks were, however, intact, as the poachers did not have the chance to take them.